Get

 Conclusion

-If you follow these tips, you should be able to throw a big Super Bowl party without disturbing your cat too much.
+If you follow these tips, you should be able to throw a Super Bowl party without disturbing your cat too much, but consider their personality.
 It is important to give your cat a safe space to hide during the party.
-Some people will find it beneficial to remove their cat from the house entirely during the party.
 Laying ground rules and being mindful of the cat during the party can also help.
 This way, you, your guests, and your cat can all enjoy the day without getting too stressed about it.
+For particularly anxious or sick cats, it may be best to move the party to a friend’s place instead.

 Featured Image Credit: Arina P Habich, Shutterstock